mastercodeon314/KsDumper-11/README.md

 **Important**: This tool makes no attempt at hiding itself.
 If you target protected games, the anti-cheat might flag this as a cheat and ban you after a while.
 Use a `Virtual Environment` !

 ## Donation links
 Anything is super helpful!
-Anything donated helps me keep developing thius program and others!
+Anything donated helps me keep developing this program and others!
 - https://www.paypal.com/paypalme/lifeline42
 - https://cash.app/$Mastercodeon3142